vertyco/CrowdinGPT/README.md

 ## How It Works

 The script first retrieves all the strings of a project from the Crowdin platform.
 Then, it translates each string that does not already have a translation in the target language.
-The translation process respects the formatting and placeholders such as `{}` and ``` of the original string.
-The script also breaks down lengthy strings into smaller parts for translation to help with formatting.
+The translation process respects the formatting and placeholders of the original string as much as it can.
+The script also replaces backticks with `<x>` placeholders since GPT does a better job of keeping track of them positionally.

+## Notes/Tips

+- The script will keep the last 10 message transcript dumps in the `messages` dir that is created at runtime for debug purposes.
+- Some lanaguages do better with `PRE_TRANSLATE` enabled, and some do better letting the model call it as needed.
+- Setting `AUTO` to 2 in your .env file will put it into full auto mode, which will auto-skip suspicious translations rather than prompting the user.

 ## Contributions